-The 2015 Fiduciary Proposal: A Retirement Ruckus
+The 2015 Fiduciary Proposal

 A dispute is embroiling the financial services industry.
 On one side are the broker-dealers and the Chamber of Commerce.
 On the other are President Obama and various consumer groups.
 If the government wins, it will affect 401(k) plans, as well as Individual Retirement Accounts (IRAs).

-The B/D vs. Prez dispute began in 2010 when the U.S. Department of Labor proposed that every person providing investment advice to retirement plans must be a fiduciary.
-(A fiduciary must disclose to its clients all material facts and conflicts of interest.)
+The B/D vs. Prez dispute began in 2010 when the U.S. Department of Labor proposed that every person providing investment advice to retirement plans must be a fiduciary.2 (A fiduciary must disclose to its clients all material facts and conflicts of interest.)
 After much criticism from B/Ds, the original proposal was scrapped in 2011.
 But on February 23, 2015, President Obama told the Department of Labor to send a revised rule for review to the Office of Management and Budget.

-The business model of many B/Ds usually includes some type of revenue sharing, in which a mutual fund company or some other fund manager pays the B/D to be on its platform.
+The business model of many B/Ds usually includes some revenue sharing, in which a mutual fund company or some other fund manager pays the B/D to be on its platform.
 Some regulators contend that such a payment influences what funds get offered to clients.

-In 2013, 87% of retirement plans had some form of revenue sharing.The B/Ds claim that these arrangements allow them to give services to small and mid-sized accounts for which they would otherwise have to charge clients, or not provide services at all.
+In 2013, 87% of retirement plans had some form of revenue sharing.3 The B/Ds claims that these arrangements allow them to provide services to small and mid-sized accounts for which they would otherwise have to charge clients, or not provide services at all.

-Paul Reilly, CEO of broker-dealer Raymond James, blasted the original proposal, calling it “an example of the biased and distorted research [that] impugns the integrity of the work our advisors do every day to help clients achieve their goals.”
+Paul Reilly, CEO of broker-dealer Raymond James, blasted the original proposal, calling it “an example of the biased and distorted research [that] impugns the integrity of the work our advisors do every day to help clients achieve their goals.”5

-The Department of Labor (DOL) is the point agency, because they oversee the Employee Retirement Income Security Act (ERISA).
+The Department of Labor is the point agency because they oversee the Employee Retirement Income Security Act (ERISA).
 Most IRAs, however, are not regulated by ERISA; instead, they fall under the jurisdiction of the Internal Revenue Service.
 But the IRS uses the Department of Labor’s definition of “investment advice,” so IRAs most likely get covered if the government prevails.